pmm-sumo/sumo-data-tools/README.md

 There are several environment properties that control the execution of the script:

 * `URL` - the actual URL where the POST is being sent (when empty, no data is being actually sent).
-The address of the HTTP type source can be found in Manage Data/Collection.
+The address of the HTTP type source can be found in Manage Data/Collection of your Sumo Logic account.
 * `VERBOSE` - when set to True (or 1), the sent contents is being printed out on the console too
 * `MAX_RECORDS_IN_POST` - number of records to include in a single request